lukehmcc/exif-wrapper/readme.md

 ## Why

-Because I found making manual steps daunting, and I already hacked this script together.
+MrYakobo: Because I found making manual steps daunting, and I already hacked this script together.
 Might as well share it
+Covalent: Because there is a newer version of google-photos-exif that does more stuff